subsquid/docs/docs/evm-indexing/evm-processor.md

 A batch provides iterables to access all items requested in [processor configuration](../configuration), which may include logs, transactions, traces and contract [state diffs](../configuration/state-diffs/); see the [batch context page](../context-interfaces/) for details.
 Further, the processor can extract additional data by querying the [historical chain state](../query-state) and indeed any [external API](https://github.com/subsquid/squid-external-api-example).

-Starting with the ArrowSquid release, the processor can ingest data either from an [Archive](/archives) or directly from an RPC endpoint.
-If both an Archive and an RPC endpoint are provided, the processor will use the Archive until it reaches the highest block available there, then index the few remaining blocks using the RPC endpoint.
-This allows squids to combine low sync times with near real-time chain data access.
-It is, however, possible to use either just the Archive (e.g. for analytics) or just the RPC endpoint (e.g. for [local development](/tutorials/ethereum-local-development)).

-[//]: # (!!!!
-Add a reference to a page explaining the ArrowSquid release above)

 Results of the ETL process can be stored in any [Postgres-compatible database](/basics/store/typeorm-store/) or in [filesystem-based datasets](/basics/store/file-store/) in CSV and [Parquet](https://parquet.apache.org) formats.

 [//]: # (????
 The illustration needs updating)

 [//]: # (!!!!
 A typical processor looks as below:)
 [//]: # (!!!!
 Batch processor context/img/batch-context.png)

+## RPC ingestion

+Starting with the ArrowSquid release, the processor can ingest data either from an [Archive](/archives) or directly from an RPC endpoint.
+If both an Archive and an RPC endpoint are provided, the processor will use the Archive until it reaches the highest block available there, then index the few remaining blocks using the RPC endpoint.
+This allows squids to combine low sync times with near real-time chain data access.
+It is, however, possible to use either just the Archive (e.g. for analytics) or just the RPC endpoint (e.g. for [local development](/tutorials/ethereum-local-development)).

+[//]: # (!!!!
+Add a reference to a page explaining the ArrowSquid release above)

 ## What's next?